thouger/XOR/README.md

-# Learning XOR with a Neural Network in Google Tensorflow¡¢original¡¢keras
+# Learning XOR with a Neural Network in Google Tensorflow,original,keras